How to properly taste whisky

 • Does the taste change?

-• Will it become sweeter, more bitter, smokier?
+• Does it become sweeter, more bitter, smokier?

 • Static: Remains the same